Developers

 1. Set Up the Provider

-2. Create the Contract Instance
+2. Create the Contract Instances and Event Listeners

 Instantiate the contract using the generated bindings:

-3. Set Up the Event Watcher
+3. Set up the BlueprintRunner

 Best Practices and Considerations